dhm-org/dhm_suite/dhm_gui/README.md

 * Windows - TBA

 ## DHMx-c
-DHMx-c can be used for accessing, monitoring and calibrating your camera(s).
+DHMx-c can be used for accessing, monitoring and calibrating the camera(s) being used for the session.
-* DHMx-c can be launched as python3 dhmxc.py
+* DHMx-c can be launched via the terminal as: python3 dhmxc.py
 * Shortcuts
   - 'S' key - will create a snapshot of what is being viewed
   - 'L' key - will enable/disable logging
-* For any additional information about how to launch DHMx-c, please use the -h / --help launch argument and it will provide you with more information.
+* For any additional information about how to launch DHMx-c, please use the -h / --help launch argument and it will provide the user with more information.

 ## Authors
 * Frank Lima